Emil-25/social-media-app-client/README.md

 - Higher Order Components were made use of for Protected Routes
 - Deployed via Docker on AWS EC2

+## Features

+User can:

+* share images and videos
+* comment on media
+* like, unlike the media and their comments
+* follow and unfollow other users
+* remove posts
+* change online, offline status

 ## Getting Started